daveayan/silver-invention-service/README.md

 - Observables
 - travisci

+## Notes
-Karma is installed only because @types/request needs it
+- Karma is installed only because @types/request needs it